eriktorsner/wp-bootstrap/README.md

     - That setting is an array or object and the value tells wp-bootstrap how to access the array element or member variable of interest.
 The value follows PHP syntax, so an array element is accessed via "[]" notation and an object member variable is accessed via the "->" syntax.
   - **3.** As above, but instead of a simple string value, the value is an array of strings.

 Reference resolving will only look at the pages/posts/terms included in your import set.
 The import set might include an option "mypage" in the config/wpbootstrap.json file that points to post ID=10.
 Also in the import set, there is that page with id=10.
-When this page is imported in the target WordPress installation, it might get anohter ID, 22 for instance.
+When this page is imported in the target WordPress installation, it might get another ID, 22 for instance.
 By telling wp-bootstrap that the setting "mypage" in the wp_options table refers to a page, wp-bootstrap will update that option to the new value 22 as part of the process.

 ###Parent child references and automatic includes

-Wp-bootstrap tries it's hardest to preseve references between exported WordPress objects.
+Wp-bootstrap tries it's hardest to preserve references between exported WordPress objects.
 If you export a page that is the child of another page, the parent page will be included in the exported data regardless if that page was included in the settings.
 Similar, if you export a menu that points to a page or taxonomy term was not specified, that page and taxonomy term will also be included in the exported data.

 ###Import matching
 When importing into a WordPress installation, wp-bootstrap will use the **slug** to match pages, menus and taxonomy terms.
 So if the dataset to be imported contains a page with the **slug** 'foobar', that page will be (a) created if it didn't previously exist or (b) updated if it did.
 The same logic applies to posts (pages, attachments, posts etc), menu items and taxonomy terms.